-Visiting the time capsule that is Independence Palace (also known as Reunification Palace) has never been easier.
+Visiting the time capsule that is Reunification Palace (also known as Independence Palace) has never been easier.
 There were no queues at the main gate on Nam Ku Khoi Nghia, and no tour groups blocking your view as you roamed the stately rooms inside.

 The palace was the base of Vietnamese General Ngo Dinh Diem until his death in 1963.
 It booked its place in history on April 30, 1975, when a tank belonging to the North Vietnamese Army crashed through its main gate, ending the Vietnam War.

 Cu Chi Tunnels